hfoley03/HuntVulkanGame/README.md

 # Computer Graphics Project: Hunting Game
 ### Harry Foley & Marcello Grati

+#### To Do:
+- finish basic scenery: more tree, rocks etc
+- get colliosion library and get it working
+- create a second camera that willl be the player's camera, keeping the current camera for development/debugging
+- player camera will need a gun object
+- write our own blinnshader
+- add more lights
+- write normal map shader for the objs that have normal maps eg Tower
+- GUI and its shader
+- shooting mechanics
+- and lots more

 Idea: simple 3D animal hunting game.
 User is contained in a small area in some part of the map.
 User has a rifle, can choose between not aiming with scope or aiming with scope.